-As a Cape Town marketing start up company, I was delighted about the educational media published about website development costs around the Free State website scandal.
+As a Cape Town marketing agency for small businesses and start ups, part of me was delighted about the Free State website scandal and the educational media about website development costs that followed it.
 The same day I received phone call after phone call from eager new clients for urgent website designs.

 Let’s have a look at the cost associated with professional website design.
-First of all lets define what I mean with professional websites.
-Of course a simple front page and a contact page can be done in a day, using a user-friendly content management system like WordPress or Squarespace.
+First of all, let’s define what I mean with professional websites.
+Of course, a simple front page and a contact page can be done in a day, using a user-friendly content management system like WordPress.

-Looking at holiday houses is part of the fun of a weekend road trip.
+A word of warning: Cruising around sea side villages and looking at other people’s holiday houses is part of the fun of a long weekend away.
 Despite the fact that most holiday houses have great charm and often creative colour schemes, you can easily see which houses were designed by a professional architect and which ones by Uncle Korbus.
 The same applies to websites.

 So the first question we should ask ourselves should be: What makes a website professional?

-I recommend the use of a common content management systems like WordPress or Squarespace.
-WordPress especially has been around for ages, and has over 62 mio users worldwide.
-Consequently there are a great variety of plugins available offering different functionalities (like newsletter subscription forms, social widgets, payment facilities etc.)
+I recommend the use of common content management systems like WordPress or Joomla.
+WordPress especially has been around for ages and has at this stage over 62 million users worldwide.
+Consequently, there are a great variety of plugins available offering different functionalities (like newsletter subscription forms, social widgets, payment facilities, multilingual functionalities etc.)

 Websites done in HTML or customised content management systems are often difficult to maintain.
-Let’s say you have just discovered the benefits of social media and need to add some functionality like a social media widget displaying latest tweets and a Twitter icon somewhere on top of your website you will have to contact your web developer each and every time, paying an hourly rate.
+Let’s say you have just discovered the benefits of social media and need to add some functionality like a social media widget, displaying latest tweets and a Twitter icon somewhere on top of your website.
+Though, you will have to contact your web developer each and every time, paying an hourly rate.

 Let’s say you need to communicate information to your clients on a monthly basis, or you would like to send out special offers via email, you will need to contact your web developer again to integrate a subscription form on your website.
-HTML websites or customised content management websites also often imply that you have to work with the same web designer who designed your website.
-Lets say you weren’t too happy with his job this might be a problem for you.
+Mental note: HTML websites or customised content management websites often imply that you have to work with the same web designer who designed your website.
+If you weren’t too happy with his job in the first place, the idea of contacting him again and throwing more money at him might not give you goose bumps.
 A website is always work in progress.
-So I recommend make sure he is building a platform that can be easily maintained.
+So I recommend making sure he is building a platform that can be easily maintained.

-If you hear someone talking about a responsive websites, they are talking industry jargon and mean mobile friendly.
+If you hear someone talking about responsive websites, they are talking industry jargon and mean mobile friendly.
 In the mobile era accessibility of information has become even more important, seeing that mobile users are searching to find information quickly and without the hassle of too much clicking around.
-According to the Google mobile ads blog more than 1 Billion people worldwide have used mobile devises as their primary Internet access point in 2012.
+According to the Google mobile ads blog, more than 1 Billion people worldwide have used mobile devices as their primary Internet access point in 2012.

 Having a website designed, you want to give it the best possible chance to get a spot in the top two pages of Google search.
 It is therefore important that your web designer has a background in search engine optimisation and does a full keyword analysis before starting with the web design.
 Optimising each and every page on your website based on a thorough keyword analysis will set you up for success.